bbolli/tumblr-utils/tumblr_backup_for_beginners.md

 Don't panic!
 I'm going to walk you through step by step.

 ## Getting Started
 This guide is for Windows users.
+See further down for Mac users.

 ### Step 1: Install Python
 1. The program we are going to run is called tumblr_backup.py.
 It is a **python file**.
 This means it is a file written in the programming language Python.